-Karen Yin is a peace-loving, riot-inciting middle child with one eyebrow permanently arched.
-Karen infuses her stories with an intersectional perspective.
+Karen Yin is a children's book author in Southern California.
 Her debut picture book, “Whole Whale” (Barefoot Books, 2021), is about making space for all.
 Her second book, "So Not Ghoul," will be published by Page Street Kids in fall 2022.
 She is represented by Red Fox Literary for kidlit and by DeFiore and Company for other books.

 Acclaim for her writing includes a Lambda Literary Fellowship, a grant from Table 4 Writers Foundation, and selection of her flash fiction by the Los Angeles Public Library for its permanent collection and Short Story Portal.

 After Karen founded Conscious Style Guide and The Conscious Language Newsletter to spread mindful language, she won the ACES Robinson Prize in 2017 for furthering the craft of professional editing.
 Conscious Style Guide was named by Poynter as one of the top tools for journalists in 2018 and is recommended by BuzzFeed, The Chicago Manual of Style, The Society of Professional Journalists, and NASA, among others.
 She also founded the Editors of Color Database and the Database of Diverse Databases.